Missing People: Pioneering work (1999–2004)

-In 2001 the NMPH launched their pilot "The Missing from Care Project", funded by the Department of Health Social Care group.
+In 2001 the NMPH launched the pilot "The Missing from Care Project", funded by the Department of Health Social Care group.
 The goal was to produce a database on runaways from Foster care, and to detect and possibly patterns that may explain why children are running away.

-Further accolades followed in 2003 when Mary and Janet were invited by The Queen and the Duke of Edinburgh to a reception at Buckingham Palace to mark the contribution of Pioneers to the life of the Nation.
+In 2003 Mary and Janet were invited by The Queen and the Duke of Edinburgh to a reception at Buckingham Palace to mark the contribution of Pioneers to the life of the Nation.

 Lost from View was published in March 2003, a research paper that was funded by the Nuffield Foundation.
 Researchers from the University of York worked in partnership with NMPH to research why people go missing.
 At the time it was the extensive study of missing persons in the UK and drew on data from nearly 2,000 adults and children who had contacted NMPH.

 In 2004 the NMPH launched their Runaway helpline, taking over 45,000 calls in 2004 and 57,000 calls in 2005.
 The helpline was funded by the charity through fundraising.